Wide-band full-wave electromagnetic modal analysis of the coupling between dark-matter axions and photons in microwave resonators: Applications of the BI-RME 3D formalism to microwave haloscopes

 The modal impedance of the TEM coaxial mode is $Z_w = 1/Y_w = \sqrt{\mu_0/(\varepsilon_0 \varepsilon_r)}$, which should not be confused with the characteristic coaxial impedance $Z_0 = Z_w \, \ln(a/b)/(2 \pi)$.

 In the analyzed cases, we will suppose that the Compton wavelength of the axions is high in comparison with the haloscope size, so the spatial dependence of the axion field can be neglected.
-As a consequence, equation (\ref{axion_phasor_spatial}) becomes $a \, = \, a_0 \, e^{j \, \varphi}$ which is inserted in (\ref{axion_J_phasor}) to obtain the axion current density used in our formulation:
+As a consequence, equation (\ref{axion_field_phasor}) becomes $a \, = \, a_0 \, e^{j \, \varphi}$ and (\ref{axion_J_phasor}) results in

 Finally, this result must be inserted in (\ref{I_axion_one_port_M}) to obtain the axion current used in the simulations:

 with $\vec{B}_e \, \equiv \, \vec{\mathcal{B}_e}$ and $\vec{h}_{TEM} \equiv \vec{h}^{(1)}_1$.
 It is worth to note that the second integral is directly related with the geometric form factor $C_m$ \cite{kim_CAPP_2019}, which is defined in this scenario as